 I was tired of driving.
 So stopped at the sort of haunt that village folks call a restaurant, but which city people call a food-stall.
 I hesitated to enter, but not for long.
 The place had to me the right “feel”, at least to the standard of my nose.
 Since romance was in the air between me, the writer, and her, the manager, I was sure it would do, or so I thought.
 It would be a good change after the restaurants my friend was obviously used to.
 It would work, I told myself.

-Unexpectedly, the unknown language had awakened the tigress’ soul in my manager friend: “What does that ugly Balinese lady want?” she growled to me, deliberately in English, to show her “difference”, clenching her jaw slightly.
+Unexpectedly, the unknown language had awakened the tigress’ soul in my manager friend: “What does that brash Balinese lady want?” she growled to me, deliberately in English, to show her “difference”, clenching her jaw slightly.

 “She is not Balinese as you think, Pinky,” I replied to my hopeful romance, “but Chinese, or at least classified as such.
 Her name is even Mrs Oei, a pure Chinese name!
 But do you know what she asked me?
 She asked me where I got “this pretty Japanese girl”.
 Isn’t it funny?
 You, Pinky Sutomo, a full-blooded Chinese-Indonesian woman with an Indonesian indigenous name, speaking English and mistaken for Japanese!
 Whilst at the same time, you see Mrs Oei as being a fully Balinese woman despite having Chinese descent and a more Chinese name… Two Sino-Indonesian women unable to recognize each other as such.”
 I burst into laughter, recognizing the irony of the situation.